iliashevrin/summer-school-tutorials/if-then-else.md

     }
     ```
     For simplicity, we skip translation for advanced Spectra constructs such as counters, monitors, patterns, and so on.
-11. Open the `DefaultTranslators` class.
+11. Open the `DefaultTranslators` class under tau.smlab.syntech.gameinputtrans.translator package in tau.smlab.syntech.gameinputtrans project.
 In this class, all the translators register themselves to the translator list.
 Add the following line in line 43:
     ```java
     ts.add(new IfThenElseInstanceTranslator());
     ```
     Note that the order in which the translators execute matters.
-12. Compile everything and open the development Eclipse application.
+12. Compile everything and open the development Eclipse application, by doing "Run As" -> "Eclipse Application".
 13. Add the following Spectra specification to the project:
     ```
     module IfThenElseTest